Nepal-Visa-Informatio-Tourist-Visa-Requirements-Fees-Process

 Is Nepal visa-free for Indians?

-Indian citizens do not require a visa to enter Nepal.
+Citizens of India do not require a visa to enter Nepal.

 Can I get a Nepal visa on arrival?